isTheo/WordScramble/README.md

 # WordScramble

-Word Scramble is an anagram-based word game where players rearrange letters to form words.

 - Learned more about UITableView, reloading data and inserting rows
 - How to add text fields to UIAlertController for user input